yunhao-qian/CIS5650-Project2-Stream-Compaction/README.md

 - Block size 256 for the naive scan
 - Block size 64 for the work-efficient scan and compaction
-- Block size 256 for the work-efficient plus (for extra credit 2) scan, with 1 element per thread
+- Block size 256 for the work-efficient plus (extra credit 2) scan, with 1 element per thread

 #### Performance Comparison

 To systematically collect execution time data across many configurations, I created a Python script, [`measure_performance.py`](scripts/measure_performance.py).
 This script relies on the previously described `measure_time.exe` to benchmark runtime across a range of input sizes and implementations.
 The procedure is as follows:

 - Input sizes are tested from $2^4$ up to $2^{27}$, using both exact powers of two and non-powers of two ($2^i - 3$ for each $i$) to capture different performance behaviors.
-- The number of elements processed per thread is selected from the set {1, 2, 4, 8, 16}.
+- The number of elements processed per thread is selected from the set `{1, 2, 4, 8, 16}`.
-- Each configuration is executed 20 times, and the mean runtime is recorded.
+- Each configuration is executed 10 times, and the mean runtime is recorded.
 - Results are stored in a JSON file ([`performance.json`](scripts/performance.json)).

 The JSON data is then processed by another script, [`plot_performance.py`](scripts/plot_performance.py), which generates the figures shown in this report.